Introduction

 Iron Supplement Best Practices

-Myths About Iron and Hair
+Myths About Iron for Hair

 Myth 1: Only Vegetarians Are Iron-Deficient